Terasology/Lost/README.md

 As you explore you might find buildings that contain treasures, secerts and puzzels.

-<details><summary>Spoiler regarding some puzzels.</summary>
+<details><summary>Spoiler regarding some puzzles.</summary>
 <p>

-Buildings are generated as you are exploring, some puzzels might require you to revisit areas.
+Buildings are generated as you are exploring, some puzzles might require you to revisit areas.

 </p>
 </details>